jarontai/dash/README.md

 # Dash - A tiny interpreter written in Dart.

-Dash is a interpreter fully build with [Dart](https://dart.dev).
+Dash is an interpreter fully build with [Dart](https://dart.dev).
 Dash is also a small dynamic language which is a subset of the [Dart](https://dart.dev) language.

 ## Language

-The little Dash language includes a small subset of the [Dart](https://dart.dev) language features:
+The Dash language features:

   * C-like syntax and keywords
   * arithmetic expressions